As his trans daughter struggles, a father pushes past his prejudice. 'It was like a wake-up'

 Now, though, after everything, he says he wouldn't much care if his 16-year-old daughter — and he proudly calls her that — told him she was an alien.
 Because she is alive.

-Farr has found himself in an unlikely role: fighting bathroom bans that have proliferated at the state and local level in recent years.
-But Farr is not so unusual, says his attorney, Gillian Ruddy Wilcox of the American Civil Liberties Union of Missouri.

-''It sometimes takes meeting a person before someone can say, 'Oh, that's a person and that's who they are, and they're just being themselves,'" she says. ''And I do think that for Dusty, that's what it took.''

 Looking back, Farr figures his daughter, the youngest of five, started feeling out of place in her own body when she was just 6 or 7.
-But he didn't see it.
+But he didn't see it, even as they fished and camped together.

-Farr said he didn't have ''a lot of exposure to what I would consider the outside world'' in the conservative Nebraska community where he was raised. ''Just old farmers'' is how he described it.

-Moving to the Kansas City area, which has 20% more people than live in all of Nebraska, was a culture shock. ''I had never seen the LGBTQ community up close, and I would still have my closed-minded thoughts.''
-He said things then that he now regrets. ''A lot of derogatory words.
-I don't want to go back to that place."

-His youngest — a smart, funny, loves-to-sing, light-up-a-room kind of kid — was his fishing and camping buddy.
-A competitive archer, she also joined her dad on trips to the shooting range.

-''No parent has a favorite," Farr says, ''but if I had a favorite, it would be my youngest.''

-But when she was 12, she started to steer away from him, spending more time with the rest of the family.
-It lasted for a few months before she came out to her family.
+Then when she was 12, she started to steer away from him, spending more time with the rest of the family.
+It lasted for a few months before she came out.
 He knows now how hard this was. ''Growing up,'' he says, ''my kids knew how I felt.''

 His wife, whom he described as less sheltered, was on board immediately.
 Him, not so much.